ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/WORKLOG.md

 `:3` (15:35 May 26): Got the spectrography program to fill an entire 1s audio file with alien looking waveforms

-`owo` (15:35 May 26): Applying expert technical knowledge of image.getRGB to investigate the bugs, cut short by end bell
+`owo` (15:35 May 26): Applying expert technical knowledge of image.getRGB to investigate the bugs, cut short by end bell (correction: I DID IT!?!!?!!)